 Urs Fischer is a Swiss-born visual artist that now lives in New York City.
 His artwork includes installation, sculpture, and photography.
 Fischer has produced an enormous number of drawings, collages, room-size installations and other objects.

-You made space tangible in a very simple, yet strange and expressionistic way.
+You made space tangible in a simple yet strange and expressionistic way.
 The chasm dominates your vision and takes over the room.
 As your vision regulates, it’s time for your internal ear as you confirm that you are standing at floor level.
-More details will come into your focus as you survey everything from this unfamiliar roost.
+As you survey everything from this unfamiliar roost, more details will come into your focus.

 You was experientially rich, vibrant with energy, and crowded with incongruity.
 It was topped off with the tale of rebellion, a tale that is to the history of empty-gallery-as a work of art.